roelandmoors/authjs-adapter-sql/README.md

   });
 }

-// or create your own to replace mysql2 const mysqlHelpers = buildMysqlHelpers(getConnection);
+// you can create your own helpers for custom logic const mysqlHelpers = buildMysqlHelpers(getConnection);

 export default NextAuth({